Visual Appearance Of Mercury, Nickel And Palladium – Chronic Dental Ingestion – Eczema – Post 6

 Mercury v Nickel

-It is suggested by some practitioners to remove dairy products for speedy mercury detoxification, yet dairy products are rated as beneficial for the nickel-free diet.
+It is suggested by some practitioners to remove dairy products for speedy mercury dental ingestion detoxification, yet dairy products are rated as beneficial for the nickel-free diet.
+It’s also noted that this information is very general as it does not specify whether this is for acute or chronic cases and to which type of mercury toxicity referred to, for example whether elemental, inorganic, organic, methyl, etc.

-In this case, the mercury had to take preference because not only is it simply life-threatening, cancer threatening, but blood tests provided results suggesting extremely high levels in the body.
+In this case, the elemental/inorganic mercury chelation had to take preference because not only is it simply life-threatening, cancer threatening, but specilaised blood tests provided results suggesting extremely high levels of elemental/inorganic mercury in the body which over 7 years before diagnosis suggested it had time to rest in the bones in significantly large quantities.

-Once dental works were finished removing metals from the oral cavity, and immediate mercury chelation had taken place over the year, other foods were then introduced back into the diet, counterbalancing the nickel chelation that was needed.
+Once dental works were finished removing ‘significant and problematic’ metals from the oral cavity, and immediate elemental/inorganic mercury chelation had taken place over the year, other foods were then introduced back into the diet, counterbalancing the nickel chelation that was now needed.

 Photographs and visual signs of sickness

-There are very few immediate visual signs of elemental mercury toxicity or nickel and palladium.
-However one visual sign of the poisoning is the comparison of photographs taken around the time of the surgical accident, years before and after diagnosis, and 3 years post-diagnosis.
+There are very few immediate visual signs of elemental mercury (became inorganic mercury) toxicity or nickel and palladium.
+However, one visual sign of the poisoning is the comparison of photographs taken around the time of the surgical accident, years before and after diagnosis, and 3 years post-diagnosis.

 The deterioration of the face until diagnosis was remarkable, becoming lopsided, the closing of one eye, poor hair condition, dry, red and blotchy skin, puffy, loss of eyebrows.
 One may have thought the face had the appearance of a stroke.